CoNarrative/precept-devtools/README.md

 the devtools server by passing `{:devtools true}` to `precept.core/start!`, or supply your own configuration options to connect to a server on a different host and port.

-## Overview
-The devtools are comprised of a Clojurescript client and Clojure server.
-The architecture is primarily push-based.
-Most communication happens via socket.
-There are the beginnings of a REST API -- `GET /log/range/:n1/:n2` -- which returns EDN data for states within a requested window.

-The server receives a considerable amount of information from running Precept applications, including each rule definition and the schema being enforced.

-With devtools enabled, `precept.core` accumulates an event log for each session operation.
-When `fire-rules` completes, a batch of events are sent to the server along with the resultant state and the diff relative to the previous state.
-Calls to `fire-rules` (also referred to as "states") are id'd and numbered, along with each event within it.
-This allows us to refer to the first session event as state 0, event 0.
-Event numbers are zeroed out for each state and counts start at 0, so the 5th event of the 2nd fire rules call is referred to as `state 1, event 4`.

-Each session operation is observable and information rich thanks to the Clara team's tremendous forethought and design decisions in this space.
-As a result, the event data contains:

-- The type of operation (`insert-logical!`, unconditional insert from within a rule, unconditional insert from outside a rule, retract from outside a rule, retract within a rule)
-- The rule that was involved (if any)
-- The rule's conditions and consequences
-- The facts that matched the rule's conditions
-- The values bound to unification variables during the rule's execution (e.g. `?e` was `123`)
-- The facts that were inserted or retracted as a conseqence
-- Whether a logically-inserted fact was removed because a rule's condition no longer obtained (i.e., how and why truth maintenance took place)

-Like most debugging tools, this allows us to show what happened during our program's execution, but we're also able to go a step further and explain why.

 ## Features

 ### Diff view